tioui/Eiffel_Game2/README.md

 ------------------------------

 * I assume that you already have a fonctionnal EiffelStudio on your system.
 If not, install it.
+* If you obtained library sources by cloning the git repository, fetch submodules (run `git submodule init` and `git submodule update` in the library folder)
 * Rename the library folder (containing this README.md) to "game2".
 * You need to add the game2 folder library in the "contrib/library" folder of EiffelStudio.
 Normaly, this folder is in "/usr/lib/EiffelStudio_XX.XX" or in "/usr/local/Eiffel_XX.XX".